 When will I be informed if I have been accepted into the programme?

-Tuition, scholarships and financial aid
+Tuition, stipends and financial aid

 Do I have to pay tuition costs?